SheffieldR/SheffieldR.github.io/.github/ISSUE_TEMPLATE/meeting_setup.md

 assignees: ''
 ---

-Steps to take when setting up a new meeting...
+Steps to take when setting up a new meeting.

+## Setup

 + [ ] **Date** : YYYY-MM-DD
 + [ ] **Time** : HH-MM to HH-MM